Growth of regular partitions 4: strong regularity and the pairs partition: Tools

 \begin{definition} A \emph{edge-colored bigraph} is a tuple $(A, B; E_0,\ldots, E_r)$, where $r\geq 1$ and $A\times B=\bigsqcup_{i=0}^rE_i$. \end{definition}

 Similar objects play an important role in the proof of the main theorem in \cite{Terry.2022}.
 More specifically, in \cite{Terry.2022} edge-colored bipartite graphs are used.
-In this paper, we choose to work with edge-colored bigraphs over edge-colored bipartite graphs because they allow us to more easily keep track of asymmetry in applications.
+In this paper, we choose to work with edge-colored bigraphs over edge-colored bipartite graphs because bigraphs allow us to more easily keep track of asymmetry in applications.

 We now give a short sketch of the proof of the main result in \cite{Terry.2022}, which showed that $3$-graphs with small $\VC_2$-dimension admit $\dev_{2,3}$-regular $(t,\ell)$-decompositions with a relatively small $\ell$.
 That proof begins with a $3$-graph $H$ of small $\VC_2$-dimension, then builds auxiliary edge-colored bigraphs from a regular decomposition $\calP$ of $H$.
 In this context, the edge-colored bigraphs come with three colors, a ``dense" color $E_1$, a ``sparse" color $E_0$, and an ``irregular" color $E_2$.
-It was shown in \cite{Terry.2022} that because $H$ has small $\VC_2$-dimension, these auxiliary bigraphs omit certain configurations relative to their dense and sparse edge colors, which implies a structure theorem.
+It was shown in \cite{Terry.2022} that because $H$ has small $\VC_2$-dimension, these auxiliary bigraphs omit certain configurations relative to the edge colors $E_0$ and $E_1$, which in turn implies a structure theorem.
 This was then used to build a more efficient regular decomposition of the original $3$-graph $H$.
-The strategy we use here is very similar.
+We will use the same strategy in our upper bound proofs for $L_{\calH}$.
 To begin making this precise, we define what it means for an edge-colored bigraph to contain a copy of a fixed bigraph in the ``dense" and ``sparse" edge colors.

 \begin{definition} Suppose $G=(U,V; E_0,E_1,E_2)$ is an edge-colored bigraph and $H=(A, B; E)$ is a bigraph.
 We say $G$ \emph{contains an $E_0/E_1$-copy of $H$} if there exist vertices $\{u_a: a\in A\}\subseteq U$ and $\{v_b: b\in B\}\subseteq V$ so that $(u_a,v_b)\in E_1$ if $(a,b)\in E$ and $(u_a,v_b)\in E_0$ if $(a,b)\notin E$. \end{definition}